 The one common thread that ties all entrepreneurs and founders together is that there is no rule book, especially if your company is developing an entirely new category or business model.
 There is no path to follow or leadership style to mimic.
 It can be a daunting experience but if you’re up for the challenge, it will be one that undoubtedly changes your life, for the better.

 But if you’re a new founder or about to start a company and reading this in despair, then don’t stress, because there are a few things everyone should do when starting a business.
-Think you can cut it on your own?
+Think you can cut it on your own but wondering how to start a business?
 Here are nine things to consider before you take that leap of faith and start your own business.

 1. Begin with revenue.

 It’s nice that you have a dream, but the reality is that you will need to make money.
 Whether you are planning on pitching to investors or building a customer-funded business, you will need cash flow.
 Cash flow is the heartbeat of your business.
 Author and entrepreneur Seth Godin says, “It pays to have big dreams but low overhead.”
 Overhead are things such as rent, payroll, and other monthly expenses.
 Make a plan and write specific goals for how you are going to make money.